Ferraah/CG-FPGA/README.md

 # Conjugate Gradient implementation on Meluxina FPGAs

-The following project collects the code employed in the benchmarking of the Conjugate Method on Meluxina FPGAs, in the context of the "Advanced Computers Architectures" course held at PoliMi during the a.y.
+The following project collects the code employed in the benchmarking of the Conjugate Method on Meluxina FPGAs, in the context of the "Advanced Computer Architectures" course held at PoliMi during the a.y.
 2023/2024.

 ## Compilation
 The code was intended to be specifically tailored to the author needs, but still it can be compiled to be used from other Meluxina users.